 The Meticulous Restoration Work: From the Initial Stages to The Final Assembly

 The restoration of the Deco velvet was a handcrafted process divided into several stages.
-First, during a preliminary visit, the wallpaper was inspected in its original context, revealing surface dirt, stains, and damage of various kinds.
-The plasterboard had been attached directly to the wallpaper, and it is very likely that smoking had been allowed on the premises, so over time the velvet became a filter for the dust that was released into the air.
+First, during a preliminary visit, it was inspected in its original context, revealing surface dirt, stains, and damage of various kinds.
+The plasterboard had been fixed directly to the fabric, and it is very likely that smoking was allowed on the premises, so over time, the velvet became a filter for the dust released into the air.

 A series of cleaning tests showed that cleaning with water could not be done, requiring the intervention of a specialized laundry in Gothenburg.
-Dry cleaning with hydrocarbons proved to be the gentlest and most effective method, even to regenerate the organic component of the silk.
+Dry cleaning with hydrocarbons proved to be the most delicate and effective method, even to regenerate the organic component of the silk.

-The subsequent disassembly required great care and attention to detach the velvet pieces from the walls and separate them.
-They had been sewn together, some by machine, some by hand, and some glued to panels.
+The subsequent disassembly required great care and attention to detach the velvet coverings from the walls and separate them.
+They had been sewn together, some by machine, some by hand, and others glued to panels.
 After being cataloged, they were transported to SVK headquarters for freezing at -30 degrees C, which was necessary to prevent any pest attacks.

 The stages of the Deco Velvet restoration – Photo gallery

-During this stage the condition the velvet was discovered in more detail and it was surprisingly positive, although damage in the form of holes and wear had to be addressed.
-The fabrics were transported to the laundry for cleaning, as a result of which the fabrics became significantly cleaner and fresher on both front and back.
+During this phase, the velvet was found to be in surprisingly good condition, although damage in the form of holes and wear had to be addressed.
+The fabrics were taken to the laundry for cleaning, which made them significantly cleaner and fresher on both the front and back.
 At the same time, however, the treatment wore them down, especially in the smooth satin sections (the curved bands).
-Since the wallpaper was very dirty, it was decided to continue the treatment and reinforce the material later with a suitable backing.
+Nevertheless, given that the velvet was very dirty, it was decided to continue with the treatment and reinforce the material afterwards with a suitable support.

-The actual restoration process involved the use of lamination to reinforce each piece of fabric.
-This method, commonly used in textile painting and conservation, involved applying a fireproof liner to the back of the wallpaper with a heat-activating adhesive layer.
-The damaged parts were carefully repaired, using hand-dyed fabrics to replace original sections.
+The actual restoration process involved the use of lamination to reinforce the fabric.
+This method, commonly used in painting and textile conservation, involved applying a fireproof lining to the back of the velvet with a heat-activating adhesive layer.
+The damaged parts were carefully repaired, using hand-dyed fabrics to replace some of the original sections.

-Reassembly of the restored fabrics on the Bar Thalia wall was a meticulous process, with careful adaptation of the design to maintain visual harmony.
-The forms were attached to the plaster with clear adhesives, while screwed wooden laths concealed the top edges of the wallpaper and door frames.
-The ensemble was crowned by the coffered panel, masterfully completing the restoration.
+Reassembly of the restored fabrics on the Thalia Bar wall was a meticulous process, with careful adaptation of the design to maintain visual harmony.
+The modules were fixed to the plaster with transparent adhesives, while wooden slats were screwed in to elegantly mask the upper edges of the velvet and frame the doors.
+The project was completed with the insertion of a coffered panel in the lower part of the wall, completing the composition and defining the relationship between the different surfaces with balance.

 The stages of the Deco Velvet restoration – Photo gallery